 I grew up in tall, soviet style apartment blocks that each resembled one another.
 My building was in the shadow of another building and directly across it was a playground, where the sun would shine in the afternoons.
 My building had no playground and it got no sun.

 As I got to the playground I settled myself inside a nice sandbox and started building castles.
 Amidst the castle building it suddenly occurred to me to look up to the sky, since there was nobody around.
 This was the first time I had ever truly seen THE SKY!

 Suddenly, I experienced the vast and boundless nature of the sky and felt myself dissolving into it.
-This wave of euphoria of having become one with the sky immersed me in a total sense of peace and ecstasy, and what I can only describe as ‘God Consciousness’ took over me.
+This wave of euphoria of having become one with the sky immersed me in a total sense of peace and ecstasy, and what I can only describe as ‘God Consciousness’ took over.

 I sat there for probably over an hour, my head turned high up towards the sky, and my heart expanding into the billion-fold universe.
-Sand castles were left unfinished, and the playground disappeared entirely.
-I was in some type of early childhood samadhi, for I lost all sense of the self, time and place, and my fear of looking up beyond my red rubber boots dissolved in an instant.
+Sand castles were left unfinished as the playground disappeared entirely.
+I was immersed in bliss and lost all sense of self, time or place, and my fear of looking up beyond my red rubber boots dissolved in an instant.

 Somehow I was inside the sky and the sky was inside me.

 I remember what brought me back was my neck starting to hurt, as I could no longer keep my head up.
 If it wasn’t for that, I doubt I would have ever returned.